-The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number which is unique to each ZB25VQ128D device.
+The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number which is unique to each ZB25VQ128D_DTR device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
-The Read Unique ID instruction is initiated by driving the CS# pin low and shifting the instruction code "4Bh" followed by a 24-bit address (A23-A0) of 000000h and one Byte dummy clock.
+The Read Unique ID instruction is initiated by driving the CS# pin low and shifting the instruction code "4Bh" followed by 4 Byte dummy clock.
 After that, the 128-bit ID is shifted out on the falling edge of CLK as shown in Figure 7.41.